Iudicium populi: Argument, verdict, and provocatio

 The argument occurred over at least three different contiones (meetings of the people), where the presiding magistrate prosecuted and investigated the case in public before the people.
 Each meeting was separated by at least one day.
 However, the three preliminary meetings could be waived at mutual assent or, if none of the tribunes objected on the defendant's behalf, by non-enforcement.
 The prosecuting magistrate could give speeches or hear witness testimony under oath; and, although the prosecuting magistrate had the right to exclude unwanted speakers from his assembly, he customarily permitted the defence substantial time to present material or call witnesses.
 After a trinundinum had elapsed from the final speech, a fourth meeting occurred.

 There are multiple reconstructions as to how provocatio (an appeal to the people) could be made in a trial.
-The traditional reconstruction, from Mommsen is based largely on Ciceronean descriptions in De Legibus, has the prosecuting magistrate pronounce a sentence which is then immediately appealed against by the defendant to the assembled people for a vote.
+The traditional reconstruction from Mommsen is based largely on Ciceronean descriptions in De Legibus and has the prosecuting magistrate pronounce a sentence which is then immediately appealed against by the defendant to the assembled people for a vote.
 Alternatively, the vote itself could be the decision which, since it came from the people, could not be stayed or overturned by provocatio ad populum.
-In a third possibility, provocatio could have had nothing to do with trials at all, being merely a form of appeal against a magistrate's summary jurisdiction coercitio.
+In a third possibility, provocatio could have had nothing to do with trials at all, being merely a form of appeal against a magistrate's summary jurisdiction (coercitio).
 In this reconstruction, a trial involved provocatio merely tangentially and only if the trial itself emerged from a tribune's referral of an appeal heard against a magistrate.

 The nature of provocatio aside, a popular vote necessarily occurred.
 Storms or other ill omens observed during the vote could be taken as signs of divine acquittal.
-Votes prior to the lex Cassia of 137 BC were public; between 137 and the lex Coelia of 106 they were secret in non-capital trials; after 106 they were all secret.
+Votes prior to the lex Cassia in 137 BC were public; between 137 and the lex Coelia of 106 they were secret in non-capital trials; after 106 they were all secret.

-In capital cases defendants were generally permitted to flee the city into exile in the moments before a majority for conviction emerged from the centuriae.
-After such flight a plebiscite was then normally moved to formally exile the defendant.
+In capital cases, defendants were generally permitted to flee the city into exile in the moments before a majority for conviction emerged from the centuriae.
+After such flight, a plebiscite was then normally moved to formally exile the defendant.
 However, in less serious cases with fines, no such flight was possible and a prosecutor could imprison convicts who were unable to pay or make sureties for fines levied.